3Grey6Jedi9/JS-Techdegree-P04/README.md

   text-shadow: 2px 2px 4px rgba(0, 0, 0, 0.5);
 }**

-I've changed the color and I've added some shadows.
+I've changed the color.
+And I've added some shadows.